wangyichen1064431086/ftc-nav-react/README.md

     defaultSelectedSubChannelOrder: PropTypes.number
 }
 ```

 ### channels

 Type Array.The data provided for nav, which is an array and each item of which is an object with required property <code>name</code> and <code>order</code>, and the optional property <code>url</code> and <code>subs</code>.

 You should provide the <code>url</code> for each item when the dynamicnav is false.

-And the <code>subs</code> is the data of sub channel of each main channel, which follows the same format of main channel.
+And the <code> subs </code> is the data of sub channel of each main channel, which follows the same format of main channel.

 ### dynamicnav

 Type Bool.
-Default true.
+Default false.
 The signal deciding which type of Nav component you will use.
 If it is <code>true</code>, the nav is dynamic and you can get different data when clicking the different channel tabs on one single page.
 And if it is <code>false</code>, the nav is static and you may navigate to another page which depends on the value of <code>url</code> of one channel item.

 ### defaultSelectedTopChannelOrder

 Type Number.
 Default 0.
 The order of the default selected channel.
 It can be 0, 1, 2...

 ### defaultSelectedSubChannelOrder

 Type Number.
 Default -1.
 The order of the default selected sub channel.
 It can be 0, 1, 2...and can also be -1, which means there is no sub channel selected.

-## Next Step
-I will add the feature for geting data from API.
-Then you just need to provide your own API instead of writing the  data by manual.

-Thank you!